saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

 property determines the URL cache object used.
 - *URLCache* basically maps a URL request to response object.

+## Timeouts

+### How can one configure and handle timeouts while using URL Loading System?

+1. One can set below properties of URLSessionConfiguration object :
+- timeoutIntervalForRequest
+- timeoutIntervalForResource

+2. One can handle timeout for each request by using URLRequest's *timeoutInterval* property.
+Default value is 60 seconds.

 ## TODOs

 - [ ] 1.
 Instruments to analyze HTTP Traffic